Nebraska Wage Payment and Collection Act: What Employers Need to Know

 Finally, note the WPCA does not revoke the employment-at-will doctrine in Nebraska, which provides at-will employees may be terminated at any time for any reason, or no reason, provided it does not violate the law or public policy (such as terminating for race, religion, gender, call to jury duty, marital status, etc.).

 Anytime you are terminating or disciplining an employee, it is always wise to consult with an attorney to avoid lawsuits.
-Call Berry Law Firm for a free consultation.
+Call Berry Law for a free consultation.